Personal information of Stellenbosch University students exposed in security breach

 “From what I know they said they would [release a statement] once the investigation is complete so they can have all the answers,” said Phiwokuhle Qabaka, SRC chairperson.

-The matter has been reported to the Information Regulation (South Africa) and investigations are still ongoing, according to SU spokesperson, Martin Vijoen.
+The matter has been reported to the Information Regulator (South Africa) and investigations are still ongoing, according to SU spokesperson, Martin Viljoen.

-The information of approximately 60 students was freely available to anyone who had a valid SU account and this was in violation of the Protection of Personal Information Act (POPI Act), Vijoen, confirmed this in a statement sent to SMF News
+The information of approximately 100 students was freely available to anyone who had a valid SU account and this was in violation of the Protection of Personal Information Act (POPI Act), Viljoen confirmed in a statement sent to SMF News.
+The incident did not involve the formal electronic client system, namely Health One, that the CSCD normally uses for the safeguarding of its client files.

 “As soon as we receive any instruction from the Information Regulator (South Africa) regarding the incident, we will inform you.
 We will send further updates as our investigation continues,” said Charl Davis, the director of the CSCD.